Last updated 31 March 2023

 - CCTV at our sites may collect images of visitors.
 Our policy is to automatically overwrite CCTV footage within 30 days.

-o Sensitive personal data.
-We typically do not collect sensitive or special categories of personal data about individuals other than our own employees.
-In some circumstances it is necessary for KPMG to process sensitive personal data of our employees and other third parties.
+o Special Categories of Personal Data.
+We typically do not collect special categories of personal data about individuals other than our own employees.
+In some circumstances it is necessary for KPMG to process special categories of personal data of our employees and other third parties.
 Other than where such personal data is made public by the individual themselves, such processing would only be undertaken as necessary for KPMG to exercise its rights and obligations as an employer (including for occupational health purposes), protect the vital interests of individuals, establish or defend legal claims or with the explicit consent of the individual(s) concerned.
-Examples of sensitive personal data we may obtain, or otherwise hold, include:
+Examples of special categories of personal data we may obtain, or otherwise hold, include:

 - Personal identification documents that may reveal race, religion or ethnic origin, possibly biometric data of private individuals, beneficial owners of corporate entities, or applicants.